 ECHAM6 - data are used in the present paper to analyze much longer time windows (400 years) than that of HAMMONIA (34 years).
 Results shown in Fig. 3, 5, and 7 are quite similar to those of HAMMONIA.
-Harmonic analysis of self-sustained oscillation periods was performed in the same way as for HAMMONIA.
-Eighteen periods were found longer than 20 years and have been included to Table 2.
-Shorter periods are not shown here as that range those of HAMMONIA.
-The cluster formation about the mean period values is also obtained for ECHAM6 and looks quite similar to Fig.9 and 10.
+Harmonic analysis of self-excited oscillation periods was performed in the same way as for HAMMONIA.
+Seventeen periods were found longer than 20 years and have been included to Table 2a.
+Shorter periods are not shown here as that range is covered by HAMMONIA.
+The amplitude and phase structures of these are very similar to those of HAMMONIA.
+The cluster formation about the mean period values is also obtained for ECHAM6 and looks quite similar to Fig. 9 and 10.

-Fig.9 Number of oscillations counted in a fixed period interval at periods 4.75 - 11.75 years.
+Fig. 9 Number of oscillations counted in a fixed period interval at periods 4.75 - 11.75 years.
 Interval is 0.05 years.
 (HAMMONIA)

-Fig.10 Number of oscillations counted in a fixed period interval at periods 11.75 - 31.75 years.
+Fig. 10 Number of oscillations counted in a fixed period interval at periods 11.75 - 31.75 years.
 Interval is 0.2 years.
 (HAMMONIA)

-The vertical amplitude and phase profiles of the mean periods given in Table 2 all show intermittend amplitude maxima/minima, and step-like phase structures.
-They in general look very similar to Fig.1.
+The vertical amplitude and phase profiles of the mean periods given in Table 2a all show intermittent amplitude maxima/minima, and step-like phase structures.
+They in general look very similar to Fig. 1.
 We have calculated the accumulated amplitudes (sums) from all of these profiles at all altitudes.
-They are shown in Fig.11 (for HAMMONIA).
-They clearly show a layered structure similar to the temperature standard deviations in Fig 4, with maxima at altitudes close to those of the standard deviation maxima.
-The figure also closely corresponds to the amplitude distribution shown in Fig.1, with maxima and minima occurring at similar altitudes in either picture.
+They are shown in Fig. 11a for HAMMONIA.
+They clearly show a layered structure similar to the temperature standard deviations in Fig. 4, with maxima at altitudes close to those of the standard deviation maxima.
+The figure also closely corresponds to the amplitude distribution shown in Fig. 1, with maxima and minima occurring at similar altitudes in either picture.